Have a cuppa ...

 Lisa pestered Manding, asking for more details, asking for every detail, was he tall or short, dark or fair, fat or thin.
 Manding baited Lisa, leading her on, only to leave her no better off than when she started.
 After a few more tries, Lisa gave up, very disappointed.
 So was I.

-It was Thursday.
-I heard Manding ask for two days’ leave.
+It was Monday.
+I heard Manding ask for leave.
 Mama was skeptical.
 She’d heard it all before: the mother was sick, then later in the year the father, then the sister, then the brother….
-One salesgirl went through every single member of her family until my mother said sarcastically, “Who is it this time?
-The water buffalo?”
 But she always ended up letting them go.

-Papa was away on business, as usual.
+Papa was away on business.
 He came and went as he pleased.
 Mama packed for him.
 If I was awake before he left, he would run his fingers down my cheek.
+His hand, soft, warm, light.

 I was in awe of my father.
-His word was law.
-I envied him.
-I was afraid of him.
-Everybody was afraid of him.
+I was afraid of him; everybody was afraid of him.
 He reduced a salesgirl to tears for selling a spare part at the old price.
 He yelled at Mama for selling copra at the wrong time.
-He bawled me out for spilling soy sauce.
-Yet he would dance with me, teach me the tango, tell me jokes when the mood took him.
-I loved him.
+He bawled me out for spilling fish sauce.
+Yet he would dance with me, teach me the tango, joke with me.

 I was glad Papa was away.
 Mama would let me go to town on my own.
 I knew my way around.

+It was Thursday.
 I told Mama I wanted to buy Nancy Drew’s latest mystery.
-She gave me money for the jeepney fare and a book or two.
-I went to the girls’ hut; Manding was packing.
-I asked, “Are you going into town?
+She gave me money for the jeepney fare and the book.
+I went to the girls’ hut.
+Manding was packing I asked, “You going home?
 Taking a jeepney?
 Can I come?”

-Smiling, she said, “Whoa, one question at a time.
-Yes to all three, but I’ll be busy.
-I have to buy pasalubong.”
+“Whoa, one question at a time.
+Yes to all three, but I’ll be busy.”

 I cut her off, “Oh, I won’t shop with you.
 I just want to go into town with someone.”